Decoding 2 x 3 x 1: A Deep Dive into Multiplication and its Applications

 - 6 x 1: This then multiplies the result (6) by 1, which simply leaves the number unchanged: 6 x 1 = 6.

-Therefore, 2 x 3 x 1 = 6.
-This simple example lays the groundwork for understanding more complex multiplications.
+Because of this, 2 x 3 x 1 = 6.
+Consider this: this simple example lays the groundwork for understanding more complex multiplications.
 The numbers 2, 3, and 1 are called factors, and the result, 6, is the product.

 The Commutative Property and the Order of Operations

 Multiplication possesses a crucial property known as the commutative property.
-This means that the order of the factors doesn't affect the product.
+Basically, the order of the factors doesn't affect the product.
 We could rearrange our equation as:

 - 3 x 2 x 1 = 6